Home Compare ADP vs ZM

 Growth

-Zoom Communications, Inc. sits in the stronger part of the group on growth, while Automatic Data Processing, Inc. is closer to mid-pack.
+On growth, Zoom Communications, Inc. is positioned higher in the group, while Automatic Data Processing, Inc. is closer to the middle.

 Stability — Dominant Gap